YuHu0621/Anagram/README.md

 4/2 yu-edit
 We think anagram should not be a sub class of WordList.
 Instead, they should be in a composition relation.
 So anagram class contains a WordList object named Dictionary.
 In the constructor of anagram, a new WorldList Object is initiated.

+we add three constructos for anagram so that minimumLength and file name can be optional input for the user.
+The default minimumLength is 3 and the defult file name is words.txt

 All the methods in anagram class is changed from static to non-static because all the method is performed on one anagram object specifically.
 We remove the parameter of DoAnagrams.
 Instead, a global variable - a Word object anag is initaited at the constructor.

 WordList is added a constructor that passes in the name of the file.